mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/deploy-openfaas/_index.md

   successfully deployed.
 - `--update` update the function that already exists.

-The command requires that the following ernvironment variables are set:
+The command requires that the following environment variables are set:
 - `MM_SERVICESETTINGS_SITEURL` must be set to where the Mattermost server APIs can be accessed.
 - `MM_ADMIN_TOKEN` must be set to access the Mattermost REST APIs.